Terms

 }

-If the first element is 0, which means that we found an ADT value of Zero, the computer frees the outer tuple of (0), and then evaluates 100.
+If the first element is 0, which means that we found an ADT value of Zero, the runtime frees the outer tuple of (0), and then evaluates 100.

 Type